18F/ux-guide/_pages/research/plan.md

 #### Recruitment with non-native English speakers

-You could consider many scenarios to include non-native English speakers in user research activities, including:
+You could consider many scenarios to include non-native English speakers in research activities, including:
 - **Developing multilingual website content:** When your public-facing website is offered in multiple languages, you need to ensure the content in each language is written in plain language, accessible, and culturally appropriate.
 Set up usability sessions to test the content with people who speak these languages.

 - **Understanding barriers:** When you’re conducting discovery research to understand barriers that people face accessing your service, decide on multiple populations to conduct interviews with, including non-native English speakers.